Blog

 GPS and Bluetooth (BLE) Tags – Tracking Beyond the Four Walls

 For mobile or remote assets like generators, vehicles, or machinery, GPS tags are ideal.
 They provide real-time satellite positioning, perfect for tracking assets across job sites.
 Many solutions now use hybrid devices combining GPS, BLE, cellular, and Wi-Fi seamlessly.
-Indoors, GPS switches to BLE receivers, maintaining accurate tracking until signals return outdoors.
+Indoors, GPS switches to BLE receivers, maintaining accurate tracking until signals return outdoors a core benefit of asset geo tagging in complex environments.

 BLE tags function like rugged versions of consumer trackers, broadcasting signals to nearby devices.
 Unlike AirTags, enterprise-grade BLE tags are durable, weather-proof, and long-lasting.
 They enable geofencing, sending alerts when items cross unauthorized boundaries.
 This feature helps prevent theft by triggering alarms during unauthorized tool movements.